francofusco/wp3/README.md

 **TODO**

 - Fix this README
-- Explain the bug in YAML when using scientific notation
-- CAD: allow to change the angle depending on the type of panel.
 - Explain how to use the panels in SignalRGB using a [raspberry](https://srgbmods.net/picoled/)

 **TABLE OF CONTENTS**